huwb/cambridge-gamegig-2019-workshop-unity/README.md

 Have fun!

-# Setup
+# Prerequisites

+## Unity3D

-Download and install Unity3D.
-Create an Individual / Free account.
+Download and install Unity3D from the website: https://unity3d.com/get-unity/download

+Create an Individual / Free account if you don't have one already.

+A code editor is required.
+I usually fallback to using Visual Studio for its advanced coding functionality.
+But it's a bit heavyweight and some people use other editors like VSCode.
+The editor can be configured in the Unity Editor Preferences.

+An open mind and willingness to learn!

 # Plan